CHGLongStone/just-core/docs/README.md

       -     Dependency Management via Composer/Packagist and PSR-4 namespaces
       -     Simple configuration management for multiple environments from `dev/uat/prod` to dev sandboxes
          -       with `*{global,local}.php` Zend style configuration file naming patterns
  -  Low level of effort for
    -  New development - add a service class, update composer autoconfig and call it by namespace
     -  Change Management
     -  Clear separation of the framework from your own intelectual property
     -  Configurable scripts to support the SLDC including:
-    * Installing/updating the project
+     -   Installing/updating the project
-    * Release Tag Generation for git repositories with pre-validation checking:
+      -   Release Tag Generation for git repositories with pre-validation checking:
        -  Commonly used project directories for changes
        -  Your own included packages for changes
         -   Database Schema Changes between Upstream and Downstream environments
         -   Upstream and Downstream primary and composite/dependant repository changes
-    * Before creating the release tag as well as supporting scripts for
+      -   Creating the release tag as with supporting scripts for
-     - deploying releases to your production environment
+       -   deploying releases to your production, UAT and other environments
        -   database backup and syncronization MySQL inc. InnoDb supported
 * To support Enterprise Applications
  -Service Oriented Architecture supporting a modular and extensible core Enterprise Service Bus
  - Name Space loading of service classes by multiple transport methods